PLASTICS IN BUILDING AND CONSTRUCTION

-The building and construction industry is the nation’s second largest consumer of plastics.
+The building and construction industry is the nation’s second-largest consumer of plastics.
 Only packaging creates more demand for plastic molding materials today.
-In the construction of all types of buildings – for pipes, valves and fittings, heavy-duty uses and decorative touches, inside and outside – plastics are building a reputation for durability, aesthetics, easy handling and high performance. plastic molding parts made in plastics, to make plastic molding products that needs plastic mold in advance.
+In the construction of all types of buildings – for pipes, valves and fittings, heavy-duty uses and decorative touches, inside and outside – plastics are building a reputation for durability, aesthetics, easy handling and high performance. plastic molding parts made in plastics, to make plastic molding products that need plastic mold in advance.

 Hard at Work

 In building construction, plastics abound in plumbing fixtures, siding, flooring, insulation, panels, doors, windows, glazing, bathroom units, gratings, railings and a growing list of both structural and interior or decorative uses.

 For pipes, valves and fittings, plastics offer superior corrosion resistance and are lighter, easier to install, and more cost-effective than their alternatives.
 Impervious to chemicals and sulfur-bearing compounds, plastic piping safely transports everything from fresh water to salt water, and from crude oil to laboratory waste.

 These qualities also have combined with plastics’ high strength-to-weight ratio to produce materials for bridge construction, including tough reinforcement rods, nonskid surfacing and quickly installed replacement decking.

 For commercial buildings that contain sensitive electronic equipment, plastics can provide highly protective housing that does not interfere with radio frequency or magnetic waves.

 From the home to the workplace – and maybe even on a bridge in between – plastics are on the job, to find plastic mold company to support you will be much easy to make plastics buildings and goods.

 Changing demographics and the high cost of housing have created new Images of home for many Americans.
 These new Images, in turn, have created new trends, and these new trends have created new and additional uses of plastics in residential construction.